Describes how to use Eventcord's event commands for various events, such as karaoke

 Kick everyone from an event position

-;votekickfollowed by mentions of all the members you wish to start a vote to kick.
+Use /votekick followed by mentions of the member you wish to start a vote to kick.

 Karaoke queues have special features and commands that cannot be used during event queues.

 If you have a very large server, stage channels may be easier to use when running events on the server.
 Stage channels work very similarly to regular events except the bot invites users who are ready to sing and removed them when they indicate they are done.
 It is suggested you make your event admin role the stage moderator role in the stage channel so they can manage the event and speak in the stage channel.
 Read more about stage channels on the official Discord helpdesk

 Video showing the creation of a stage channel